-During Bitcoin Wednesday on 7 March 2018, João Martins, VP of Business Development of Birdchain, will introduce his team’s decentralized app for converting unused SMS to cryptocurrency.
-The software consists of a decentralized wallet and a built-in instant messenger, which its developers believe could accelerate adoption of cryptocurrency for new audiences.
+During Bitcoin Wednesday on 2 May 2018, João Martins, VP of Business Development of Birdchain, will demonstrate the latest release of the decentralized app that rewards its users by converting their unused SMS to cryptocurrency.
+The software consists of a decentralized wallet and a built-in instant messenger, which its developers believe will accelerate adoption of cryptocurrency for new audiences.

 Birdchain is a project of Vertex, an agency based in Vilnius, Lithuania that develops mobile solutions including applications for SMS.
 Birdchain has raised more than $1.4 million in the first few days of its token sale, which will run until the end of May.
 The company has more than 10 years experience in the SMS industry, a sector that Vertex believes is ready for blockchain-based disruption.
 SMS is built into every single mobile phone throughout the world and doesn’t require Internet.
 It is commonly used for temporary passwords and for confirming reservations and deliveries.
 Businesses can pay up to 0.08 Euro cents per SMS, so that sending thousands of these messages per day can be expensive.
 At the same time, the average mobile phone owner has free SMS in their monthly subscription plans that they do not actually use.